Choosing a pizza is serious business in Pittsburgh.

 I’ve seen families split over sectarian lines in Squirrel Hill (Mineo’s vs. Aiello’s) and go their separate ways.
 This is one place that the chains haven’t really made a dent, and locals still rule.

-A 2013 study counted 9.9 pizza places per 10,000 people in Pittsburgh — putting us only behind Orlando (Orlando?) as the American city with the most pizza places per capita (Orlando?).
+One study counted 9.9 pizza places per 10,000 people in Pittsburgh — putting us only behind Orlando (Orlando?) as the American city with the most pizza places per capita (Orlando?).
 And plenty of places have opened since then.

 Want to get up to speed on the best pizza in Pittsburgh?
 Here are the places you must try.
 (And please do add your suggestions in the comments below or on our Facebook page.)